Xthe23/Amazon-Deforestation-and-CO2-Emissions/README.md

 Null:

-Deforestation does not correlate to the increase of CO2 emission levels in the atmosphere or an increase in the quantity of fire outbreaks in Brazil.
+Deforestation does not correlate with both Co2 emissions and the fire outbreaks.

 Alternative:

-Deforestation does correlate to the increase of CO2 emission levels in the atmosphere or an increase in the quantity of fire outbreaks in Brazil.
+Deforestation does not correlate with one, either the Co2 emissions or the fire outbreaks.

 # Visualizations